 The total addressable market for TCAR is limited by a number of factors.
-Approximately 166,000 patients with carotid artery disease in the United States received treatment in the form of surgical or endovascular intervention in 2019.
-Of this group, we estimate that approximately one-third would be outside the scope of the FDA-approved labeling for the ENROUTE stent, as those patients are not deemed to be at high risk for adverse events from CEA, or high surgical risk.
-Although we have submitted a PMA supplement to the FDA to expand the labeling for the ENROUTE stent to treat patients at standard risk for adverse events from CEA, the current FDA-approved labeling for the ENROUTE stent is limited to patients at high risk for adverse events from CEA.
-Patients at high risk for adverse events from CEA are defined as having significant comorbidities and/or anatomic risk factors, and/or advanced age, that would make them riskier candidates for CEA.
-Furthermore, the safety and effectiveness of TCAR has not been established for certain patients.
+The safety and effectiveness of certain products for TCAR has not been established for certain patients.
 For example, the FDA-cleared labeling for the ENROUTE NPS states that patients should have at least five centimeters of common carotid artery free of significant disease for initial access to the artery and positioning of the ENROUTE sheath.
-In addition, per the FDA-approved labeling for the ENROUTE stent, TCAR is limited to asymptomatic patients with carotid artery stenosis of at least 80% and symptomatic patients with carotid artery stenosis of at least 50%, both of which must also be high surgical risk.
+In addition, per the FDA-approved labeling for the ENROUTE stent, TCAR is limited to certain threshold degrees of stenosis depending on symptom and surgical risk status.
 In addition, physicians may choose to perform CEA in patients with certain anatomical characteristics, including heavily calcified carotid arteries, calcified lesions and severe vessel tortuosity.
 Finally, current labeling for our products includes contraindications for certain patients, thus further reducing our total addressable market.